afontcu/afontcu.dev/content/blog/harry-the-shoemaker/index.md

   </i>
 </p>

-Harry can measure its system productivity by looking at the outputs of it (i.e., the shoes) given a set of inputs (i.e., time, raw material, people).
+Harry can measure its system productivity by looking at the outputs of it (i.e., the shoes) given a set of inputs (i.e., time, raw materials, people).

-He knows the stuff, and he can measure it.
+He knows the stuff.
 So he's happy.
 He sleeps well at night.
 He gets back home every day, kisses his children goodnight, plays at Counter Strike for a bit, and watches Netflix.
 All good.

 But Harry has a brother, Ron.
 And Ron is not as lucky as Harry.

 Because…

-## Harry's brother builds software
+## Ron, the software builder

 *(Aaah!
 Software!
 Screams and shouts all over the place.
 Software!).*